apollographql/community/source/index.md

 title: Get Involved
 order: 0
 ---
 Welcome!
 The Apollo community is made up of developers around the world who are building awesome things with GraphQL.
+The project is sponsored by [Meteor Development Group](http://www.meteor.com), where many of Apollo’s core contributors work.

-Here you can learn how to get help with Apollo and GraphQL, contribute to Apollo projects, and attend events and talks organized by the community.
+In this section, you can learn how to get help with Apollo and GraphQL, contribute to Apollo projects, and attend events and talks organized by the community.

 ### Join the Community

 Come chat with Apollo team members, contributors, and developers on [our Slack](http://www.apollostack.com/#slack).
 It’s a great place to get help using Apollo and discuss the latest in the GraphQL community.